 ) is one of the biggest retailers in the U.S. and offers a variety

-of products such as hardlines, apparel & accessories, household
+of products across hardlines, apparel & accessories, household

-essentials, home furnishing, and foot & pet supplies.
-However,
+essentials, home furnishing and pet supplies.
+However, it

 product category due to its high degree of immunity to

 operations in the 1960s, it did not introduce groceries until 1995.

 The share of groceries in Target's overall revenues has grown